-Twenty Six Divine brings style & charm to guests with incredibly delicious & beautiful foods.
-Located on upper King, this hidden gem delivers superb service alongside uniquely crafted modern American food.
-Since opening Twenty Six Divine in 2010, Chefs Enan and Jenn Parezo have been working side-by-side serving up the Charleston area with an array of unforgettable foods & desserts.
+Twenty Six Divine brings style & charm to guests with incredibly delicious & beautiful foods for many occasions.
+Twenty Six Divine, which the locals call a “hidden gem”, is located on upper King Street.
+Chefs Enan and Jenn Parezo have been working side-by-side serving the Charleston area with an array of unforgettable foods & desserts since opening in 2010.

 This duo works together to create divine culinary experiences.
 Jenn's artistic creativity and attention to detail compliments Enan’s passion for colorful ingredients and flavors along with his innovative ideas.
 They have the ability to craft modern, unique fare as well as traditional comfort foods.
-Creations from this Twenty Six Divine family are sure to please even the most selective palettes.
+Whether you’re hosting a holiday dinner or a bridal tea party, creations & service from this Twenty Six Divine team are sure to please even the most selective palettes.

 (Pictured at Folly Beach) The Parezo family: Jenn & Enan with their children